MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-hybrid-federated-search.md

 - Most users are working in one deployment and most of the content is in the other deployment.

 > [!IMPORTANT]
-> If there is content in SharePoint Server that you don't want users of SharePoint Online to be able to view due to regulatory or legal or geopolitical constraints, then you should not set up any hybrid federated search in SharePoint Online that could return results that include that SharePoint Server content.
-For more information, see [Delete items from the search index or from search results in SharePoint Server](../search/delete-items-from-the-search-index-or-from-search-results.md).
+> If there is content in SharePoint Server that you don't want users of SharePoint in Microsoft 365 to be able to view due to regulatory or legal or geopolitical constraints, then you should not set up any hybrid federated search in SharePoint in Microsoft 365 that could return results that include that SharePoint Server content.
+For more info, see [Delete items from the search index or from search results in SharePoint Server](../search/delete-items-from-the-search-index-or-from-search-results.md).

 ## Prerequisites for hybrid federated search
 <a name="BKMK_Prereqs"> </a>